abhi1010/mention-bot-1/README.md

 For these, it will download the associated blame to figure out who last touched that line, as they may be a good reviewer.

 After running the algorithm described in the next section, it will comment on the pull request notifying those people and go back to sleep.

+## Installation

+This setup is currently installed manually at `csqprod-dmz03` in folder `/usr/local/mention-bot/mention-bot-lfyzjck/`

+If you want a quick look at the log file, go into `/tmp/bot.log`.
+It contains the logs from the latest run.
+Full logs are available at `/usr/local/mention-bot/mention-bot-lfyzjck/log-mention.log`.